 Short Course: Power Electronics in Microgrids

-The integration of distributed generation, load balancing and energy storage form the model of a microgrid, and power electronics (PE) have become an important part of modern design.
-Not only are many storage and distributed generation systems connected to the microgrid via PE converters, many modern loads use some sort of power conversion to ensure high-efficiency and high-performance operation.
+The integration of distributed generation, load balancing and energy storage form the model of a microgrid, and power electronics (PE) have become an important part of microgrid design.
+Not only are many storage and distributed generation systems connected to the microgrid via PE converters, many modern loads use power conversion to ensure high-efficiency and high-performance operation.

 |Mesut Baran, Ph.D.||NC State University|

 |David Lubkeman, Ph.D.||NC State University|